 I run this and my other sites on WordPress.
 Of course, there are other free tools to build websites.
 Some, like Wix or Squarespace, is much easier to use than WordPress.

 Firstly, there’s a vast range of marketing automation tools built to integrate easily with WordPress.
 That’s whether it’s tools to get email opt-ins or share content on social media.
 So, in my opinion, the best tools that get the best results, work on WordPress.

 Secondly, there are many freelancers, agencies and other helpful bods who can help build a website in WordPress for you.
 That’s if you need their help.
 The choices are much more restricted when it comes to other systems.

-For my primary site here, I use the Authority Pro Theme from Genesis for the blog.
-I then built my templates, homepage and other landing pages on my website using Elementor.
+For my primary site here, I use the Astra Pro theme for my blog.
+I then built my templates, homepage and other landing pages on my website using the Elementor page builder plugin.

-For the opt-in forms, popups, scroll-mats and the like on my site I use Elementor built-in popups.
-It’s a straightforward tool to use for creating and implementing a whole series of opt-ins and popups.
-And it has the advantage of linking to your email system.
+For the opt-in, registration, login forms and any polls or surveys, I use Gravity forms.
+Popups, scroll-mats, banners and the like on my site I use Elementor built-in popups function (which I sometimes combine with Gravity forms).
+Both are straightforward tools to use for creating and implementing a whole series of opt-ins and popups.
+And it has the advantage of linking to my email system.